-The pay-per-entry Brisbane Plaza Premium lounge is set to re-open its doors on 31 May 2021 after more than a 12-month hiatus due to the COVID-19 pandemic.
-I take a look at what you can expect when you next take a flight overseas, including within the trans-Tasman bubble to New Zealand, which will hopefully resume again soon.
+The pay-per-entry Brisbane Plaza Premium lounge is one of the main independent lounges at Brisbane International Airport.
+Here, I take a look at what you can expect when you next fly overseas.
+Happily, this includes the trans-Tasman bubble to New Zealand, which will hopefully resume again soon.

-Before my Singapore Airlines Airbus A350 Business Class flight from Brisbane in late 2019, I took the opportunity to visit the Plaza Premium Brisbane Lounge with my Priority Pass membership and was quite pleasantly surprised by the amenities and service I found inside – and I think most travellers would be, too.
+Before my Singapore Airlines Airbus A350 Business Class flight from Brisbane in late 2019, I visited the Plaza Premium Brisbane Lounge with my Priority Pass membership.
+I was pleasantly surprised by the amenities and service I found inside – and I think most travellers would be, too.

-The Plaza Premium Lounge is located next to the Singapore Airlines SilverKris lounge in Brisbane International Airport.
+Easily!
+You’ll find the Plaza Premium Lounge next to the Singapore Airlines SilverKris lounge in Brisbane International Airport.
 Turn right after immigration and security, and find the escalators going up opposite Gate 82.

 Lounge layout and seating

-Towards one side is Plaza Premium’s signature hexagonal work pods, something I first encountered in the lounge chain’s Jakarta lounge.
+On one side are Plaza Premium’s signature hexagonal work pods – something I first encountered in the lounge chain’s Jakarta lounge.
 These offer a degree of privacy with enough space to be productive.
 I appreciate the power points and reading light.

-The far side of the lounge has a small dining area including a bar, kitchen, stools and dining tables.
+On the far side of the lounge, I spy a small dining area including a bar, kitchen, stools and dining tables.
 Looking for the bathrooms?
 They’re conveniently located to the left side of the bar.

-Note: The below food and beverages are from a visit in December 2019.
-The offering may be modified now due to COVID-19 restrictions, including limited or no access to buffet-style dining.
+Note: The food and beverages we detail below are from our visit in December 2019.
+When the lounge reopens, we’d expect a modified offering due to COVID-19 restrictions – including limited or no access to buffet-style dining.

-All soft drinks, infused waters, barista coffees and teas are complimentary, which should satisfy most loungers.
-The seasonal special drink of mulled wine was an interesting choice too, except it was probably better suited to a chilly winter night than a balmy Brisbane evening!
+As I’d expect, all soft drinks, infused waters, barista coffees and teas are complimentary – which should satisfy most loungers.
+The seasonal special drink of mulled wine reminds me of cheering European Christmas markets.
+Except it’s probably better suited to a chilly winter’s night than a balmy Brisbane evening!

-A house white and red wine are complimentary too.
-Premium alcoholic drinks are otherwise available at a cost.
+I discover the house white and red wine are complimentary, while premium booze is available at a cost.

-Although I didn’t use the shower facilities, I’m told the lounge only has one shared shower room, which means you might have a long wait during busy times.
-Bathrooms are clean.
+Although I didn’t use the shower facilities, I’m told the lounge only has one shared shower room.
+Meaning you might have a long wait during busy times.
+The bathrooms are kept clean and tidy.

 The lounge is relatively modern, with enough power points throughout – including between seats.
-I especially like the work booths which are great for individual travellers and those who need to get work done.
-It has power outlets, a reading light and clear WiFi details – a small point that’s often overlooked.
+I especially like the work booths, which are great for individual travellers and those who need to get work done.
+They have power outlets, a reading light and clear WiFi details – a small point that’s often overlooked.

-The free WiFi isn’t amazing, but fast enough at 17 Mbps download and 19 Mbps upload for me to fire off some pressing emails.
+The free WiFi isn’t amazing, but it’s fast enough at 17 Mbps download and 19 Mbps upload for me to fire off some pressing emails.

 - By airline business class or elite frequent flyer: China Airlines, Korean Air, China Southern Airlines, Eva Air, Hawaiian Airlines, Hainan Airlines, Malaysia Airlines, Malindo Air and Nauru Airlines.

-- By day pass: Access can be purchased on the Plaza Premium website, or purchase a prepaid number of visits
+- By day pass: You can purchase access on the Plaza Premium website, or purchase a prepaid number of visits.

 - By credit card: Through the American Express Platinum Charge and Diners Club card.

 And let’s not forget the food!
-I relish the interesting options and yummy a la carte menu – a welcome change from the usual soggy buffet options.
-While the free drinks options are better at full-service airline lounges, the complimentary selection should satisfy most travellers too.
+I relish the interesting options and yummy a la carte menu – a welcome change from the usual stagnant buffet options.
+I’ll admit the free drinks options are better at full-service airline lounges.
+Though the complimentary selection should satisfy all but the thirstiest of travellers.

 What was great